Home

 Beautiful Mortality

-Unlike most religions, Wicca does not fear mortality.
+Unlike many religions, Wicca does not fear mortality.

 We also know the Wheel will turn again, and things that have been lost will be returned to us.
 The form may change, but nothing is ever really lost.